 Sometimes, students are admitted late if spaces remain open in the program.
 If you are interested in applying late (after one of the above deadlines), please contact the DGS first to discuss.

 Requirements for Admission

-- Completion of a bachelor's or master's degree from an accredited college or university
+- Completion of a bachelor's degree from an accredited college or university

 - Statement of purpose (aka "letter of application" or "cover letter").
 The statement should be 2-3 double spaced typed pages and should highlight your past experience and your specific interest in the program.
 You can view a sample letter from a successful appliant -- note that the specific details in this letter demonstrate that this applicant has thoroughly researched the program and has clearly explained how it will help them achieve specific interests and goals.
 Your letter should include the following:

 - (a) Describe your academic experience and interests in the field of Communication.
 If applicable, also describe your professional experience in Communication.

 - (b) Explain your career plans and how an MA in Communication would help you achieve those goals.

 - (c) Explain why you are particularly interested in the CU Denver Department of Communication.

 - To answer this effectively, thoroughly research the department by reading through this website, talking to current and former students, and talking to the Director of Graduate Studies and other faculty.
 Review the MA program requirements and all the other information on the MA page, including the MA handbook.
 Look into the research interests for all the Professors, Associate Professors, and Assistant Professors, as well as any other full-time staff with PhDs.
 Read a few articles or books from the faculty members that interest you -- you can ask any scholar for a PDF of an article they've written if you don't have access through a library.

 - Consider these questions and provide specific answers: What does the program offer that attracts you?
 How could faculty members' areas of expertise support your research interests?
 Which faculty expertise areas do you have experience studying and which do you want to learn more about?
 Who might you ask to be your advisor?